Medically reviewed by Drugs.com. Last updated on May 2, 2022.

 - For treatment of primary biliary cholangitis:

-- Adults—At first, 5 milligrams (mg) once a day.
+- Adults—At first, 5 milligrams (mg) once a day for the first 3 months.
 Your doctor may adjust your dose as needed and tolerated.
 However, the dose is not more than 10 mg once a day.

 - Children—Use and dose must be determined by your doctor.